bahrus/xtal-element/README.md

     readyToInit = true;

     //Until readyToRender is set to true, the user will see the light children (if using Shadow DOM).
     //You can return true/false.
-You can also indicate the name of an alternate template to clone (mainTemplate is the default property for the main template) readyToRender = true;
+You can also indicate the name of an alternate template to clone (mainTemplate is the default property for the main template), by setting the
+    //value to the (string) name of an alternative property to "mainTemplate" readyToRender = true;

     //XtalElement is intended for visual elements only.